IRTF-HRPC/drafts/draft-association.md

 Methodology
 ============

-In order to answer the research questions, first a number of cases have been collected to analyze where Internet infrastructure and protocols have either enabled or inhibited groups of people to collaborate, cooperate or communicate.
-This overview does not aim to cover all possible ways in which people can collectively organize or reach out to each other using Internet infrastructure and Internet protocols, but rather cover typical uses in an attempt at an an ethnography of infrastructure {{Star}}.
+The initial work on establishing the relationship between the Internet architecture, protocols, standards and human rights has been inductive and explorative in nature and sought to establish causal, or even deterministic, relationships.
+This relationship has been established in {{RFC8280}} through a series of case studies.
+From these observations propositions were deduced about more specific relationships between technical artifacts and specific rights.

+Subsequently the hypothesis generating research in {{RFC8280}}, which was based on process tracing, semi-structured interviews and quantiative and qualitative document analysis, has been validated through confirmatory research which has taken the form of Human Rights Protocol Reviews.
+These reviews have sought to confirm the causal relationship that have been proposed as an hypothesis in RFC8280, by using the proposed conceptual framework in a wide range of different cases.

+This research aims to deepen the understanding about the relationship between the Internet architecture, protocols, and standards on the one hand, and the human rights of freedom of assembly and association.
+In this sense this research continues the work proposed in {{RFC8280}} and follows the primary aim of the Human Rights Protocol Consideration Research Group, as laid out in its charter, where it states that the aim of the research is to 'to expose the relation between protocols and human rights, with a focus on the rights to freedom of expression and freedom of assembly'.
+The guidelines in {{RFC8280}} describe a relationship between the right to freedom of assembly and association and connectivity, security, censorship resistance, anonymity, pseudonymity, accessibility, decentralization, adaptability, and outcome transparency.
+This work aims to deepen the understanding of these relationships, without providing new guidelines.
+Nonetheless the conclusions of this work could inform the development of new guidelines such as is done in draft-irtf-hrpc-guidelines.

+The proposition that is researched here is the following: 'The Internet infrastructure has significant implications on the ability of people to excercise their human rights to freedom of association and assembly'.
+We will aim to test the causal relationship through a case-selection.
+In the selection of the cases we have adopted a purposive sampling approach, aimed at the typicality and paradigmatic nature of the cases {{SeawrightGerring}} and help us achieve an attempt at an an ethnography of infrastructure {{Star}}.
 Subsequently we analyze the cases with the theoretical framework provided in the literature review and provide recommendations based on the findings.

 Literature Review
 =================